Giorgio Ronconi

 Giorgio Ronconi (6 August 1810 – 8 January 1890) was an Italian operatic baritone celebrated for his brilliant acting and compelling stage presence.
 In 1842, he created the title-role in Giuseppe Verdi's Nabucco at La Scala, Milan.

 Personal life

 Ronconi was born in Milan and had been taught to sing by his father, Domenico Ronconi, who was a leading tenor.

-He married soprano Elguerra Giannoni on 8 October 1837 in Naples, Italy.
+He married soprano Elguerra Giannoni on 8 October 1837 in Naples, Kingdom of the Two Sicilies.
 By some accounts Giannoni had sung with some success at the Lyceum Theatre and at the King's Theatre in London.

 However, Harold Rosenthal has written: "This lady, who failed on virtually every opera stage in Europe, was considered a good concert-room singer only, but so indispensable was her husband to any Italian company that willy-nilly she had to be engaged as well."

 In his later years, Ronconi founded a school of singing at Granada in Spain and also accepted a professorial post at the Madrid Royal Conservatory.
 Ronconi died in Madrid, aged 79.